What Is Walmart Marketplace? A Complete Guide

 1. Leverage Advertising Tools

-Walmart offers advertising options to increase product visibility.
-Sponsored Products are ads that appear in search results and product pages, operating on a cost-per-click model.
+Walmart offers ads to improve visibility, including Sponsored Products (CPC-based ads that appear in search results and product pages).

 These ads can help: